Analyzing Cloudflare's Unusual Options Activity | Benzinga

 Analyzing Cloudflare's Unusual Options Activity

-Shares of Cloudflare (NYSE:NET) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $118.97.
+Cloudflare (NYSE:NET) shares experienced unusual options activity on Friday.
+The stock price moved down to $118.34 following the option alert.

 - Sentiment: BEARISH